rrowniak/LearnOpenGLWithRust/README.md

 - `demo6`: Covers basic lighting from the "Lighting" section of the book.
 - `demo7`: Covers Phong lighting from the "Lighting" section of the book.
 - `demo8`: Covers materials in lighting from the "Lighting" section of the book.
-- `demo9`: Covers lighting maps from the "Lighting" section of the book.
+- `demo9`: Covers lighting maps (diffuse and specular) from the "Lighting" section of the book.

 More coming soon!